gtque/shrendd/test/render_only_template/README.md

-test the 3 primary ways for injecting a value from the config yml into a template when using only default value from config-template.
+only render using values from the template. when using only default value from config-template.